dgrisham/wenv/README.rst

     }

 Other tmux commands can be useful in specifying a layout as well.
-For example, if we wanted to create a small vertical pane under the initial pane, show the current active Taskwarrior task, then refocus on the larger pane:
+For example, if we wanted to create a small vertical pane under the initial pane, show the active Taskwarrior task, then refocus on the larger pane:

 .. code-block:: bash